-Out of the total goodwill of \$1,047,558,000, goodwill allocated from the acquisition of M1 Limited amounted to \$988,288,000.
+Out of the total goodwill of \$1,042,488,000, goodwill allocated from the acquisition of M1 Limited amounted to \$988,288,000.

-The recoverable amount of M1 as a CGU was determined based on its value-in-use using a discounted cash flow model based on cash flow projections by management covering a 5-year period, and cash flows beyond the 5-year period were extrapolated using a terminal growth rate of 1.48% (2020: 1.46%), premised on the estimated long term growth rate for the country where the CGU operates.
-Cash flows were discounted using a discount rate of 7% (2020: 7%) per annum.
+The recoverable amount of M1 as a CGU was determined based on its value-in-use using a discounted cash flow model based on cash flow projections by management covering a 5-year period, and cash flows beyond the 5-year period were extrapolated using a terminal growth rate of 1.48% (2021: 1.48%), premised on the estimated long term growth rate for the country where the CGU operates.
+Cash flows were discounted using a discount rate of 7.9% (2021: 7%) per annum.

-The recoverable amount was estimated to be higher than the carrying value of the M1 CGU.
-Accordingly, no impairment of goodwill was recognised in 2021 and 2020.
+The recoverable amount was estimated to be higher than the carrying value of the M1 Limited CGU.
+Accordingly, no impairment of goodwill was recognised in 2022 and 2021.
 The calculation of value-in-use for the CGU is sensitive to the terminal growth rate and the discount rate applied.
-Any possible reasonable change in the terminal growth rate or discount rate used in the calculation of the value-in-use amount would not cause any impairment to goodwill.
+If the discount rate were to increase by 1.1%, the recoverable amount would decrease and equate the carrying amount, and any further increase in discount rate would result in impairment for the financial year ended 31 December 2022.